Two British tourists dive into Dublin

 Commenting on the trip, Dublin 48 prize-winner Lori Miles said: “We’re both delighted to have won the trip and to be in Dublin for the next two days.
 Ireland has been somewhere both Nick and I have wanted to come to for such a long time, so we’re both so excited to get the chance to visit all the sites.
 I’m addicted to social media too, so I’m really looking forward to sharing our experiences while we’re here!”

 Following an extensive review of the British market last year, Tourism Ireland is currently rolling out an ambitious new strategy, called “GB – Path to Growth”.
 The organisation is targeting several new audiences with strong potential for growth – including a younger, fun-loving audience looking for an exciting time in a vibrant destination, called “Social Energisers”.
-Niall Gibbons, chief executive of Tourism Ireland, said: “Our latest social media initiative should prove to be a really effective way of engaging with our new target audience of ‘Social Energisers’ in GB, helping to really bring our message of fun and excitement to life.
+Niall Gibbons, CEO of Tourism Ireland, said: “Our latest social media initiative should prove to be a really effective way of engaging with our new target audience of ‘Social Energisers’ in GB, helping to really bring our message of fun and excitement to life.
 The winning pair will have an action-packed 48 hours in Dublin; and, by bringing our Facebook and Twitter fans and followers along for the journey, we’re hoping to inspire them to begin planning their very own 48 hours in Dublin.

 “Tourism Ireland has a strong and comprehensive programme of promotions under way in Great Britain right now, which includes innovative initiatives such as ‘Dublin 48’.
 Our plan is to welcome an additional 200,000 British holiday visitors per year by 2016 (+20%).”